FAQ

 From Expression:

 A Derived expression stream is calculated from any other component streams within an organization.
-Calculations occur periodically (usually every few seconds) and only occur when all dependents have data available for the time period being calculated.
+Calculations can occur as data arrives from API calls or it can occur periodically, usually one to three minutes, for large batch calculations.
+Derivation only happens when dependents have data available for the time period being calculated.
 Different stream roll-up cycles and interval offsets can be used inside a derivation expression.

 Derived streams are just like other streams except that their feed data is derived by the GroveStreams' derivation engine.
 They can be graphed and monitored in dashboards and such.
 Derived streams can be derived from other derived streams.